-- To assist students in obtaining the entry level technical skills and work ethics necessary to qualify for employment and success in the Dental Hygiene profession. - Provide patient assessment, problem identification, plan intervention, implementation of the intervention plans, evaluation of effectiveness, and document patient procedures. - Demonstrate ethics and professionalism. - Demonstrate aseptic techniques, including proper disinfection and sterilization of clinic area and instruments. - Demonstrate entry level competency within the scope of practice as a dental hygienist as dictated in the PA Dental Practice Act (law). - Perform radiographic and other diagnostic procedures. - Administer local anesthetics. - Effectively communicate with colleagues and patients regarding dental hygiene diagnoses and treatments
+- To assist students in obtaining the clinical technical skills and work ethics necessary to qualify for employment and success in the dental hygiene profession. - Provide patient assessment, problem identification, plan intervention, implementation of the intervention plans, evaluation of effectiveness, and document patient procedures. - Demonstrate ethics and professionalism. - Demonstrate aseptic techniques, including proper disinfection and sterilization of clinic area and instruments. - Demonstrate clinical competency within the scope of practice as a dental hygienist as dictated in the PA Dental Practice Act (law). - Perform radiographic and other diagnostic procedures. - · Administration of local anesthesia. - Effective interpersonal communication with colleagues, patients, and healthcare professionals regarding dental hygiene process of care and diagnoses.